wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 Software Support
 ----------------

-The main repository for the source code that detects and decodes AprilTags `can be found here <https://github.com/AprilRobotics/apriltag>`_.
+The main repository for the source code that detects and decodes AprilTags `is located here <https://github.com/AprilRobotics/apriltag>`_.

 WPILib has forked the repository to add new features for FRC.
 These include: